ayupow/Analyzing_public_sentiments_to_data_center_energy_consumption/README.md

 ### 2.2 Mine posts and comments from twitter

+↑↑↑ A video to showcase the data mining from Twitter.

 ↑↑↑ All codes could be found below

 ### 2.3 Sentiment labeling by Gemma 2, Llama 3.2 & Phi 3